 - Good Pharmacovigilance Practices and Pharmacoepidemiologic Assessment

-FDA approves final rule, Requirements on Content and Format of Labeling for Human Prescription Drug and Biological Products.
+FDA approves the final rule, Requirements on Content and Format of Labeling for Human Prescription Drug and Biological Products.
 New content and format requirements make it easier for healthcare professionals to access, read, and use in FDA-approved labeling.